-ANNA Business account
+ANNA Money business account review

 What is ANNA?

-How does an ANNA business account work?
+How does ANNA work?

 ANNA promises that you can set up an account in 10 minutes and that the card will be on its way the same day.
 For a business account, it does seem pretty fast and stress-free to sign up to, and obviously you can do it online.

 Eligible businesses include limited companies (you need to be the director to sign up) and non-limited businesses that are structured as a partnership or sole trader.
 You must be living in the UK.

 Here’s what you’re going to need: